LuaSpace-Freakz/FiveM-ESX-LSHud/README.md

 - a configuration file...

 Disclamers:
-- I am not going to bring this to QBCore or Standalone
+- I am not going to bring this to QBCore
 - Support isn't garuanteed (feel free to contact me: https://discordapp.com/users/1161679941075742900)